-1.3.4 Each Team Management must nominate its 'T20 Team Captain' to CRICKET BC Secretary before series.
+1.3.4 Each Team Management must nominate its 'T20 Team Captain' to BC BIG BASH Management before the Tournament - at pre-tournament meeting.

-1.3.5 If the T20 Team Captain' is not participating in a series, the Team management must nominate a replacement 'T20 Team Captain' for the series.
-The Team Management shall advise the series Cricket BC Secretary or Umpires.
+1.3.5 If the T20 Team Captain' is not participating in any match, the Team management must nominate a replacement 'T20 Team Captain' for that match.
+The Team Management shall advise the BC BIG BASH Tournament Referee.

-1.3.6 If the 'T20 Team Captain' plays in a match without being the nominated captain for that match, he will be deemed to be the captain should any penalties be applied for over rate breaches under the Cricket BC Tournament Code of Conduct.
+1.3.6 If any 'T20 Team Captain' plays in a match without being the nominated captain for that match, he will be deemed to be the captain should any penalties be applied for over rate breaches under the Cricket BC Tournament Code of Conduct.